Confidentiality and Medical Records

 How we use your information

 How we use your personal information

 This fair processing notice explains why the GP practice collects information about you and how that information may be used.

 The health care professionals who provide you with care maintain records about your health and any treatment or care you have received previously (e.g. NHS Trust, GP Surgery, Walk-in clinic, etc.).
 These records help to provide you with the best possible healthcare.

 NHS health records may be electronic, on paper or a mixture of both, and we use a combination of working practices and technology to ensure that your information is kept confidential and secure.
-Records which this GP Practice may hold about you may include the following information;
+Records which this GP Practice holds about you may include the following information:-

 - Any contact the surgery has had with you, such as appointments, clinic visits, emergency appointments, etc.

 - Results of investigations such as laboratory tests, x-rays etc.

 - Relevant information from other health professionals, relatives or those who care for you

 - It is required by law